More Than Home Building: Understanding New Story’s Success

 Sharing Best Practices

 Using a Create-Prove-Share model, New Story develops innovative housing solutions, demonstrates the scalability of those solutions, and works with governments and other nonprofits to accomplish the goal of creating sustainable housing for people around the globe.

 In the spirit of transparency, New Story’s Housing Innovation Toolkit (HIT) breaks down best practices specific to ending global homelessness into three key components: tracking impact, ensuring long-term success, and meeting growing needs.

 As a data-driven start-up, New Story created its own survey software, Felix, to track the impact that the housing projects made on the families the nonprofit aims to serve.
-New Story emphasizes the importance of data because “understanding key metrics like ‘cost for successful outcome’ help inform decision making,” Lopes explains.
+New Story emphasizes the importance of data.
+“Understanding key metrics like ‘cost for successful outcome’ help inform decision making,” Lopes explains.
 Creating and sharing an app with governmental agencies and other nonprofits illustrates New Story’s commitment to sharing best practices in order to solve the problem of homelessness around the world.

 Writing Your Own Story

 New Story illustrates how to take a for-profit mindset of disruptive innovation and harness this thinking to solve the issue of global homelessness.
-If you find your nonprofit stuck in traditional ways of thinking about a problem, begin by looking at the specific pain-points for both donors and those you seek to help and reverse-engineer the solution.
+If you find your nonprofit stuck in traditional ways of thinking about a problem, begin by looking at the specific pain-points for both donors and the people you help and reverse-engineer a solution.
 In doing so, you can give more people than those traditionally served greater access to your services and cut costs for more effective operations.